 |Ford trucks were on every European Front.|

-Ford remained very much on the Nazis' minds.
+Ford remained very much on the Germans' minds.
 Hermann Goering always traveled on his command train with several Ford automobiles, which he preferred to more ponderous German cars.
 Hitler gave Ford the Grand Cross of the German Eagle in 1938 for Ford's 75th birthday in August 1938.

 |Ford trucks in service with the Afrikakorps|

-At this point, you are probably saying to yourself, "Well, so much for Henry Ford being a Hitler friend, but that doesn't mean that Ford itself helped the Nazis."
+At this point, you are probably saying to yourself, "Well, so much for Henry Ford being a Hitler friend, but that doesn't mean that Ford itself helped the Germans."
 Well, the thing is, Ford the company did help the German war effort.
 It had a German subsidiary Ford-Werke A.G.
 It technically became a wholly German company shortly before the war, but it obtained its raw materials such as rubber from the American Ford company.
-Ford also had plants in Amsterdam, Antwerp, Paris, Budapest, Bucharest, and Copenhagen - all cities ultimately taken over by the Nazis.
-Oh, and let's not forget numerous operations in North Africa, which the Nazis also held for a few years.
+Ford also had plants in Amsterdam, Antwerp, Paris, Budapest, Bucharest, and Copenhagen - all cities ultimately taken over by the Germans.
+Oh, and let's not forget numerous operations in North Africa, which the Germans also held for a few years.

 |Ford France trucks used by the Wehrmacht|

-So, how did Ford actually help the Nazis?
+So, how did Ford actually help the Germans?
 Its plants produced some 20 trucks per day in France alone.
-It also produced spare parts for Nazi vehicles.
+It also produced spare parts for German vehicles.
 Ford was raking in profits from these operations throughout the war, and the Allies knew all about it.
 The USAAF and RAF would bomb Ford plants and take pictures of the devastation for the press, but then carefully tip-toe around actually pointing out that it was a Ford plant that had been bombed.

 |A US Ford assembly line for Jeeps.|